Crypto-APIs/Crypto_APIs_2.0_SDK_Ruby/docs/CreateSubscriptionsForApi.md

 network = 'mainnet' # String | Represents the name of the blockchain network used; blockchain networks are usually identical as technology and software, but they differ in data, e.g. - \"mainnet\" is the live network with actual data while networks like \"testnet\", \"ropsten\", \"rinkeby\" are test networks. opts = {
   context: 'context_example', # String | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-  new_confirmed_tokens_transactions_request_body: CryptoApis::NewConfirmedTokensTransactionsRequestBody.new({data: CryptoApis::NewUnconfirmedTokensTransactionsRequestBodyData.new({item: CryptoApis::NewUnconfirmedTokensTransactionsRequestBodyDataItem.new({address: 'mho4jHBcrNCncKt38trJahXakuaBnS7LK5', callback_url: 'http://example.com'})})}) # NewConfirmedTokensTransactionsRequestBody |
+  new_confirmed_tokens_transactions_rb: CryptoApis::NewConfirmedTokensTransactionsRB.new({data: CryptoApis::NewUnconfirmedTokensTransactionsRBData.new({item: CryptoApis::NewUnconfirmedTokensTransactionsRBDataItem.new({address: 'mho4jHBcrNCncKt38trJahXakuaBnS7LK5', callback_url: 'http://example.com'})})}) # NewConfirmedTokensTransactionsRB |
 }

 begin